rwieruch/blog_robinwieruch_content/the-road-to-learn-react.md

 }
 {{< /highlight >}}

 In the following scenario you will type into the field and filter the list by the search term.
 To be able to filter the list, you need the value of the input field.
 But where to access the value?
-Naturally in React the value goes into the internal component state to be accessible und updatable.
+Naturally in React the value goes into the internal component state to be accessible and updatable.

 Let's define a callback function for the input field which manipulates the internal component state.